 The main actions required to start an archery club have been drawn together in A Guide to Setting up a New Archery Club.

 Club Name – This can be anything you decide, but it would be handy to have it short and location specific.
+First, please check the name with Archery GB Membership Services to make sure that no other local club has the same/similar name.
 The name will also be needed to draw up the formal documents, such as the club constitution, and open a bank or building society account.
-You can check with the Archery GB Membership Services office to make sure that no other local club has the same name.

 Club Constitution – A club constitution outlines the functions of the club, and the procedures for members, meetings and committees.
 Having a constitution will help to clarify how the club’s procedures should work.
 The constitution must be open and non-discriminatory.
 A sample constitution is available, which you can change and adapt accordingly.
 Before the initial meeting it is advisable that there is a draft constitution drawn up so that the group can adopt it.

 Club Officials – A club needs a number of officials to run the club on a formal basis.
-A Club Chairperson, Secretary and Treasurer are the minimum required.
+A Club Chairperson, Secretary, Welfare/Safeguarding Officer and Treasurer are the minimum required.
 These posts will need to be elected, so before the meeting it is advisable you know that there are people willing to take up these roles.
-The club needs at least three elected members on the committee.
 There can be other members on the committee, and this will be outlined in the club’s constitution.
 Many clubs will have other roles that people in the club may volunteer to carry out outside of formal positions.